 - From the Adjustments screen, you’ll see active deductions highlighted in blue under the Deductions column.
 Edits can be made by clicking on the amount highlighted in blue and clicking Save.

-- Continue running payroll until you Confirm Withdrawal for the pay run.
+- Continue running payroll until you select Confirm Withdrawal for the pay run.